 When a dentist must remedy a patient's situation with prosthetic or orthodontic appliances, he/she typically turns to a dental technician for assistance.
 Dental technicians use molds, models, and images of patients to build dentures and partial bridges, as well as specialized orthodontic insertions to help articulate patients' teeth.
 These technicians typically work for companies which create these materials and appliances in manufacturing labs.

-Dental Technician Tasks
+Job Satisfaction for Dental Technician

 Dental Technician Job Listings

-What is the Pay by Experience Level for Dental Technician
+What is the Pay by Experience Level for Dental Technicians?

 An entry-level Dental Technician with less than 1 year experience can expect to earn an average total compensation (includes tips, bonus, and overtime pay) of $13.08 based on 31 salaries.
 An early career Dental Technician with 1-4 years of experience earns an average total compensation of $14.42 based on 201 salaries.
 A mid-career Dental Technician with 5-9 years of experience earns an average total compensation of $16.08 based on 119 salaries.
 An experienced Dental Technician with 10-19 years of experience earns an average total compensation of $19.67 based on 156 salaries.
 In their late career (20 years and higher), employees earn an average total compensation of $22.